Authored by the expert who managed and guided the team behind the Japan Property Pack

 What property types will appreciate the most in Osaka in 2026?

-As of January 2026, condominiums are expected to appreciate the most in Osaka, particularly newer resale units and well-specified properties within walking distance of major train stations in central wards.
+As of early 2026, condos (mansions) in central Osaka are clearly expected to be the top-appreciating property type through the rest of 2026, particularly newer resale units and well-specified apartments within walking distance of major stations.

 How will interest rates affect property prices in Osaka in 2026?